 You can be at any experience level in your photography skills to join a Hoi An Photo Tour.
 And you can bring any camera.
 During our sunrise tour, Nick took photos with his Nikon DSLR, while Val simply used her iPhone 8 Plus.
 Etienne was able to help both of us capture great photos.

 You’ll learn photography tips on lighting and composition that don’t require a fancy camera setup.
-And if you are looking to learn more about your new high-end camera, Etienne is also knowledgeable about the various camera brands and can help you master your settings.
+And if you are looking to learn more about your new high-end camera, Etienne is also knowledgeable about the various camera brands.
+He can help you master your settings.

 The Sunrise Tour Experience